- What's New

 Scenarios

-The public zone function provides you with more than 300 carrier and region resolution lines.
-You can also customize resolution lines based on specific IP address ranges.
+Public DNS resolution provides you with more than 300 carrier and region lines.
+You can also configure custom resolution lines based on specific IP address ranges.
 Usually, a DNS server returns the same IP address to all visitors, irrespective of where they come from.
-Custom line resolution returns a specific IP address based on the IP address of a visitor.
+With custom lines, the DNS server returns a specific IP address based on the IP addresses of visitors.

 You can configure custom resolution lines to obtain different resolution results based on source IP addresses of visitors.